 - A. Initiating Debate.
 Any Member may initiate debate on a motion that is on the floor (1.4 § 3(A)) and which is debatable according to its Standard Descriptive Characteristics (3.1 § 1) by signaling to the Chair that they wish to do so. - B. Procedure.
 All Members wishing to speak signify this intent and identify their intended comments as "in favor" or "not in favor" of the present motion.
-Members may submit their names to the Chair for debate on an anticipated motion or resolution prior to a meeting.
-The Chair maintains a record of those wishing to speak and alternates between the two sides during debate, recognizing on each side first those who submitted their names in advance and then calling on Members at their discretion. - C. Timing.
-Until an equal number have spoken "in favor" and "not in favor" and none remain on one side, each speaker has an individual time limit of 3 minutes.
-Remaining Members have an individual time limit of 1 minute.
-These individual time limits must not be extended.
+The Chair maintains a record of those wishing to speak and alternates between the two sides where possible. - C. Timing.
+Each speaker has an individual time limit of 2 minutes.
 Each debate has an overall time limit of 30 minutes. - D. Relevancy and Yielding the Floor.
 All statements during debate must address the merits of the motion under debate, or any other topics permitted by the Standard Descriptive Characteristics (3.1 § 1) of the motion under debate.
 The floor must not be yielded during debate. - E. Motions.
 All motions except Previous Question (3.3 § 7), Point of Order (3.5 § 2), Parliamentary Inquiry (3.5 § 3(2)(A)(1)), and Request for Information (3.5 § 3(2)(A)(2)) are out of order during debate. - F. End of Debate.
 Debate ends when the Previous Question (3.3 § 7) is called, when no further Members wish to debate, or the time limit on debate is reached without extension.